docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-details.rst

 Have A Cookie
 ================================================================================

-In cases where After Effects must preserve state information around the functions your AEGP calls (as when an artisan is rendering a frame, or a keyframer is adding and removing a series of keyframes from the same stream), you’ll call begin() and end() functions.
+In cases where After Effects must preserve state information around the functions your AEGP calls (as when an artisan is rendering a frame, or a keyframer is adding and removing a series of keyframes from the same stream), you'll call begin() and end() functions.

-Typically, the begin function will return an opaque identifier, or 'cookie’, which you must then pass to the functions being used.
+Typically, the begin function will return an opaque identifier, or 'cookie', which you must then pass to the functions being used.
 The end function will properly dispose of the cookie.
 See `AEGP_StartAddKeyframes() <#_bookmark649>`__ for an example.

 ----